-Documenting Endangered Languages
+Documenting Endangered Languages (DEL)Important Announcements

 The National Science Foundation (NSF) and the National Endowment for the Humanities (NEH) Documenting Endangered Languages (DEL) program awarded more than $4 million in 2014 for 27 projects to preserve and protect endangered languages.
 For more detailed information about the 2014 DEL portfolio see the DEL 2014 List of Awards and its 2014 DEL Press Release.

-Full Proposal Deadline Date: September 15, 2015
+Full Proposal Deadline Date: September 26, 2016

 This funding partnership between the National Science Foundation (NSF) and the National Endowment for the Humanities (NEH) supports projects to develop and advance knowledge concerning endangered human languages.
 Made urgent by the imminent death of roughly half of the approximately 7000 currently used languages, this effort aims to exploit advances in information technology to build computational infrastructure for endangered language research.
 The program supports projects that contribute to data management and archiving, and to the development of the next generation of researchers.
 Funding can support fieldwork and other activities relevant to the digital recording, documenting, and archiving of endangered languages, including the preparation of lexicons, grammars, text samples, and databases.
-Funding will be available in the form of one- to three-year senior research grants as well as fellowships for up to twelve months and doctoral dissertation research improvement grants for up to 24 months.
+Funding will be available in the form of one- to three-year senior research grants as well as fellowships from six to twelve months.

+This program provides educational opportunities for Undergraduate Students, Graduate Students, Postdoctoral Fellows .
 Individuals interested in applying for funding should see the program guidelines above.

 THIS PROGRAM IS PART OF